Cghlewis/data-mgmt-ed-research-book/_book/04-dmp.md

 ## Creating a data sources catalog {#dmp-catalog}

 In preparation for writing your DMP, it can be helpful to create a data sources catalog that allows you to visually see what data sources you are collecting, what the sensitivity level of those sources are, and how they will be collected, managed, stored, and shared [@filip_san_2023].
 While this catalog will not cover all the questions required in a DMP, this table allows you to strategically plan the details for how you will manage and share data for each source.
 This type of data inventory cannot only help you write your DMP, but can also serve as an excellent planning or discussion tool throughout your entire project.
+Ultimately, each data source in your catalog, multiplied by the number of cohorts and/or waves it is collected, will give you an approximate estimate of your final number of distinct data files at the end of your study.

 Some fields you can add to this catalog include: